assimp/assimp-docs/source/usage/use_the_lib.rst

 Overview
 --------

-This page discusses both assimps scalability in threaded environments and the precautions to be taken in order to use it from multiple threads concurrently.
+This page discusses both **Assimp** scalability in threaded environments and the precautions to be taken in order to use it from multiple threads concurrently.

 .. _ai_threadsafety: